AdrienVannson/epfl-ada-datastory/index.md

 Now, onto the second factor to be studied: career length.

-[insert distribution of career lengths by gender]
+{% include career-distribution-career-length.html %}

 Once again, let’s check if there are some differences by gender with our trusty friend, the t-test.
 Computing the p-value, there is indeed a difference.
 It appears that women also have shorter careers.

-Now, let's dive into the number of active years for actors.
-We're defining an active year as one where our stars graced the silver screen with their presence.

-[insert active years and number of movies plot]

-Examining the graph, it's clear that many actors have significantly smaller active years compared to their overall career lengths.
-Not surprising at all, considering the constant struggle to secure consistent job opportunities in the challenging world of acting.
-Only a handful have truly hit the jackpot, with active years that closely match their entire career lengths.

-Moreover, there seems to be no apparent correlation between active years and career lengths.
-Let's solidify this by calculating the Pearson correlation coefficient.
-The observed correlation coefficient for actors stands at approximately r ≈ 0.59.
-To put it to the test, we created a null model, randomly sampling values of L and s from the pool of career profiles.
-Interestingly, the observed correlation is not significantly different from what we could expect by random chance alone.
-The cinematic journey remains a mysterious and unpredictable ride!

 # Oscars